 How do I charge my new device? www.wickandwireco.com.au

-Most devices we sell are able to be charged via USB plugged into a device such as a laptop or computer, Samsung wall charger, or other USB charging port.
+Most devices we sell are able to be charged via USB plugged into a device such as a laptop or computer, Samsung (non fast) wall charger, or other USB charging port that charges under 1Amp.
 You can also get a stand alone wall / usb charger such as this one which will charge under 1Amp.
 You cannot charge any of the devices we sell on anything over 1Amp as this will kill the battery and void the warranty.

 None of the devices we sell should be charged with an Apple charger as they run at different amperages and will not charge your device, and in some cases have been known to shorten battery life.
 Charging your device on an Apple charger will void the warranty.
 While plugging your device into an Apple charger may look like it is charging, it isn't.